iml-it/appmonitor-api-client/php-class/appmonitorapi.class.php.md

 ### 🔹 public fetchByTags()

-Get Date from API by given list of tags
+Get application data of all matching apps by given list of tags@see getErrors()

 **Return**: `bool`